-A professional can help you install special egress basement windows and window wells, which can more effectively withstand the rain.
 You may also need to ask a JES expert to look at the grading around your home to make sure the water’s directed away from your basement windows and not toward it.

 - Can Plumbing Leaks Cause Water in My Basement?

 This is one of the more common reasons for water in your basement.
 If you’re seeing a substantial amount of standing water in a crawl space or basement you thought was well-encapsulated, you should first look for plumbing leaks.

 If you have a hard-working sump pump, you may be able to just stop the plumbing leak and allow the sump pump to clean up the flooding.
 After all, that’s what the sump pump is for.
 However, there are additional steps you may want to take.